 We also introduce the feature of "Japanese towel"different from Western handkerchief.

-Due to the Golden Week Holidays in Japan, our office will be closed on the following days:
+Due to the Summer Holidays, our office will be closed on the following days:

 About Japanese Towels or “ Tenugui ”